 The DSCR ratio will determine whether the borrower will get his loan approved and the terms and conditions of the loan.

-- A ratio higher than 1 indicates that it is generating sufficient cash flow to cover its debt service.
+- A ratio higher than one indicates that it is generating sufficient cash flow to cover its debt service.

-- A ratio less than 1 indicates that there is not enough cash to cover the debt obligations.
+- A ratio less than 1 indicates that there is insufficient cash to cover the debt obligations.

 A DSCR of 0.85 indicates that there is only enough operating income to cover 85% of the debt payments.

-It is of great importance in real estate or commercial lending as this ratio gives us an idea about the maximum loan amount a lender will be able to get.
+It is of great importance in real estate or commercial lending, as this ratio gives us an idea about the maximum loan amount a lender can get.

 Benefits of a High DSCR